PrestaShop/docs/src/content/1.7/modules/testing/resources.md

 * https://hub.docker.com/r/prestashop/prestashop-git/, containing the git repository content with different PHP version.
 For advanced users.
 * https://hub.docker.com/r/prestashop/base/, containing the required stack to run PrestaShop, without the core files.
 Recommended if you already have the shop files on your disk.

-Please note we try to follow best practices, and the MySQL is NOT provided with these images.
+Please note we try to follow best practices, and MySQL service is NOT provided with these images.
 You have to deploy your own server in a dedicated container.

 When your environment is ready, it's time to configure it before running tests.